 Embrace the Lavender Seasons in Provence

 It’s the essence of Provence—intoxicating, calming, soothing, stunning—the purple elixir of Provence.
 Yet, it’s here for just a short time—at its peak in July but still stunning at the end of June.
 Provence is raw, rugged, and enchanting all year, but how can one resist being there when the purple elixir makes its show?
-Continue reading here to see the Cobblestone and Vineyards photos of Cheryl’s visit to the lavender fields of Provence in June.
+There are beautiful photos on Cobblestone and Vineyards of Cheryl’s visit to the lavender fields of Provence in June.